Wednesday, May 31, 2023

 Smiling through her Pain:

 She was someone who took this challenge thrown at her head-on with a soothing and pleasant smile on her face.
-She lived as a brave person not caring about what the society might think of and loved to challenge and change it whenever she got an opportunity, and when she didn’t get one, she used to make one.
+She lived bravely, not caring about what society might think of and loved to challenge and change it whenever she got an opportunity, and when she didn't get one, she used to make one.

 My Warrior Sister:

-She fought like a warrior, as a Fauzi(soldier)- she always had it in her.
-Such a vibrant personality she was and I consider myself fortunate to have such a person as my younger sister, my close friend and immense support as well as someone who told me the real way of living life- bravely- fighting with the odds.
+She fought like a warrior, as a Fauzi(soldier)- always had it in her.
+She has such a vibrant personality, and I consider myself fortunate to have such a person as my younger sister, my close friend and immense support, and someone who told me the natural way of living life- bravely- fighting with the odds.

 Lost Hugs and Kisses:

-Today, it’s been a year since I have talked to her, I have hugged her and had just been around her.
-It’s been a year since she has made fun of me sharing with me a burst of heartfelt laughter.
-It’s been a year since she has rested in peace giving the world around her a more meaningful reason to live for, a way to a purposeful life.
+Today, it's been a year since I talked to her; I have hugged her and have just been around her.
+It's been a year since she has made fun of me, sharing a burst of heartfelt laughter with me.
+It's been a year since she has rested in peace, giving the world around her a more meaningful reason to live, a way to a purposeful life.

 What she continues to teach us: